odoo/documentation/inventory/overview/process/initial_stock.rst

          different variants into account.

-By default, the quantity on hand of the product form will show you the number of products that are part of your warehouse view location, meaning which are part of an internal type sub-location of this warehouse.
-It means that if you have any product in a location that isn’t under the main warehouse location, they won’t appear in the stock on hand stat button.
+By default, the quantity on hand of the product form will show you the number of products that are part of your current warehouse view location, i.e which are part of an internal type sub-location of this warehouse.
+It means that if you have any product in a location that isn’t under the main warehouse location, they won’t appear in the stock on hand status button.

 .. image:: media/initial_stock_09.png
     :align: center